climbTheStairs/climbTheStairs.github.io/default/js/style_guide.md

     const obj2 = {}
     ```

-- Never use horizontal alignment.
+- Never use vertical alignment.

     > Why?
 It's difficult to manage as the code changes.